Even if We are Struggling, We are Still Responsible for how We Treat People.

 Stress and anxiety don’t bring out my fun side.

-It’s not pleasant for anyone, or me.
+It’s not pleasant for anyone, or even for me.

 As a therapist, I work with people who are struggling, and I hear them say similar things everyday.